Jaddy4567/pi-clock/README.md

 # **3. Get the Clock App**
 You can clone my pi-clock stuff from GitHub.
+Note that if the ./install.sh command fails see "Final Notes" for the fix

     $ mkdir tmp
     $ cd tmp